apsking/gorilla/README.md

 ## Config

-The config is based off of the officially supported MetaBlock items found here: https://wiki.greasespot.net/Metadata_Block
+The config is based off of the officially supported Metadata Block items found here: https://wiki.greasespot.net/Metadata_Block

 The following JSON keys are supported: